anybox/powerscan_scenario/README.rst

 **powerscan_scenario.models.Scanner**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This model saved the scanner used in one job.
+This model saved the scanner used for one job.
 The entries is created by powerscan_scenario.

 .. warning::